Tropical Fukaya Algebras: Quilted pseudoholomorphic disks

-In the next section, we use this result to show that the Fukaya algebra of a Lagrangian in a neck-stretched manifold is independent up to homotopy of the neck length parameter.
-The result is proved in \cite{cw:flips}.
-We reproduce part of the proof because the machinery is used again in Section \ref{sec:def}.
-In this section, we only consider unbroken manifolds.
-A broken version of quilted holomorphic disks will be encountered in Section \ref{sec:def}.
+Proposition \ref{prop:samedegree} is used in Section \ref{sec:homo-u2b} to show that the Fukaya algebra of a Lagrangian in a neck-stretched manifold is independent of the neck length parameter up to homotopy equivalence.
+The \ainfty morphism $\phi$ required by Proposition \ref{prop:samedegree} is constructed later in this Section after defining quilted holomorphic disks.
+The fact that $\phi$ is a homotopy equivalence is proved in Section \ref{sec:homotopies} as part of Corollary \ref{cor:hequiv}.

-\begin{definition} {\rm(Distance from the seam function)} In order to specify which divisor of the above family to use at a given point of a quilted domain, define a function as follows.
-For any point on the universal quilted disk $z \in \U_\Gamma$, let

-be the distance of $z$ to the quilted components of $C$ (with respect to the lengths of the edges) times $1$ resp. $-1$ if $z$ is above resp. below the quilted components (that is, further from resp. closer to the root than the quilted components).
-Note that on any treed quilted disk $C \subset \U_\Gamma$, $d$ is constant on surface components. \end{definition}